THE DPAC43 EXECUTIVE TEAM

 Click on any of the ‘Send An Email’ Button to send an email

-Mr. Klassen, a lawyer from Port Coquitlam, has two children, one in elementary and one in high school.
-He’s actively involved in PAC’s at both schools.
-He started attending DPAC meetings as a DPAC rep for Kilmer Elementary and has now been involved with the DPAC Executive for three years.
-Of utmost concern to Mr. Klassen is assuring parents are involved in decisions respecting the education process.
+Mr. Klassen, a lawyer from Port Coquitlam, has two children–one in middle school and one in university.
+He is actively involved in the middle school’s PAC.
+He started attending DPAC meetings as a DPAC rep for Kilmer Elementary.
+He is now in his 5th year with the DPAC Executive and in his second term as President.
+Of utmost concern to Mr. Klassen is ensuring parents are involved in decisions respecting the education process.

 Maria is a mother of one in School District 43, originally from Venezuela.
 Maria has been actively participating in DPAC meetings for the last five years as former DPAC representative.
 She is looking forward to bringing her view regarding recognition of multicultural backgrounds in education.
 For Maria, DPAC has been the best source in the process of understanding the school system in Canada, and is hoping to convey to all parents in the District that DPAC meetings are the best way to stay involved in their children’s education and future accomplishments.
 DPAC meetings are not annoying minutes: DPAC meetings are the resources for you and your children’s future.